rohieb/minutes-m4rkup/README.md

 `F_CODE` contains the respective output format to be rendered, in uppercase, and `V_CODE` contains a `P` for the public version, or `C` for the confidential version.

+## License

+Copyright (C) 2017 Roland Hieber <rohieb+m4rkup@rohieb.name>

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.